- 100ml sunflower oil, plus extra for greasing

 Butter is made when lactic-acid producing bacteria are added to cream and churned to make an…

-- 2 large, very ripe banana - with black skins is ideal (about 175g peeled weight)
+- 2 large, very ripe bananas - with black skins is ideal (about 175g peeled weight)

 Probably the best known, most popular tropical fruit, their name probably derives from the…